A Letter from the Director...

 Please place your money in the donation jar on the counter.

-Beginning in May, the library plans to accept donated items in good condition
+Beginning in May, the library will accept donated items in good condition

 on the first Thursday, Friday, and Saturday of each month.